furjac/FG_Torrents/README.md

 We've also integrated multiple servers to enhance your file-finding experience.
 The best thing about this software is all selenium codes can be updated without changing source code. removed google elements update as it was giving a lots of trouble

-## Closed Source

-As a closed-source freeware, **FG_Torrents** ensures the integrity and security of its codebase.
-Contact us via [Discord](https://discord.gg/YN9RKxewsq) to inquire about purchasing the source code.
-We accept all types of payment methods.

 ## Usage

 **FG_Torrents** is exclusively developed for Windows.
 For other systems, please raise an issue in the issues section.